digitalocean/marketplace-kubernetes/stacks/openfaas/README.md

 ### Tweaking Helm Values

 The OpenFaaS provides some custom values to start with.
-You can always inspect all the available options, as well as the default values for the Ambassador Ingress Helm chart by running below command:
+You can always inspect all the available options, as well as the default values for the OpenFaaS Helm chart by running below command:

 ```console
 helm show values openfaas/openfaas --version 10.0.13